 Millions of people across Oklahoma, southern Kansas at risk of tornadoes and severe thunderstorms

-Millions of people in the central United States could see powerful storms Monday including long-track tornadoes, hurricane-force winds and baseball-sized hail, forecasters said.
+Millions of people in the central United States are bracing for powerful storms Monday including long-track tornadoes, hurricane-force winds and baseball-sized hail, forecasters said.

 Much of Oklahoma and parts of Kansas are at the greatest risk of bad weather — including areas in Oklahoma, such as Sulphur and Holdenville, still recovering from a tornado that killed 4 and left thousands without power last week.
-The Plains and Midwest, both, have been hammered by tornadoes this spring.
+Both the Plains and Midwest have been hammered by tornadoes this spring.

+With the forecast, Oklahoma City Public Schools and several metro-area school districts began canceling all after-school and evening activities.

+The last time a high risk was issued was March 31, 2023, when a massive storm system tore through parts of the South and Midwest including Arkansas, Illinois and rural Indiana.

-Bill Bunting, the center’s deputy director, said a high risk from the Storm Prediction Center is not something seen every day or every spring.
+Bill Bunting, deputy director of the Storm Prediction Center, said a high risk from the center is not something seen every day or every spring.
 “It’s the highest level of threat we can assign.
 And it’s a day to take very, very seriously,” he said.

-AccuWeather Chief Meteorologist Jon Porter said the risk on Monday in parts of the southern Plains is the worst in five years.
+The risk on Monday in parts of the southern Plains is the worst in five years, AccuWeather Chief Meteorologist Jon Porter said.

 “If you look at a meteorology textbook about how to get a significant tornado outbreak in the southern Plains, all the ingredients you need are here today,” Porter said.